Sudden Cardiac Arrest

 What is the role of CPR in treating sudden cardiac arrest?

-To maintain blood circulation until medical help arrives.
+Crucial to maintain blood circulation and increase chances of survival until medical help arrives.

-How does a defibrillator work in sudden cardiac arrest?
+How effective is defibrillation in treating sudden cardiac arrest?

 Can sudden cardiac arrest be prevented?